 Design ops should advocate for design not just as a service but as a strategic partner in the business.
 This requires shifting perceptions of design from merely aesthetic or functional contributions to integral aspects of business strategy and innovation.

-Dave Malouf and Teresa Slate delved into the strategic importance of DesignOps beyond mere support functions.
+Dave Malouf and Theresa Slate delved into the strategic importance of DesignOps beyond mere support functions.
 They discussed its role as a central, strategic pillar that bridges gaps between design and other business units.
 The need for DesignOps to articulate its value clearly to leadership was a major point of discussion, emphasizing the shift in business perspectives needed to view DesignOps as a critical strategic partner.

 Integration - Icon